E-xyza/zigler/guides/03-allocators.md

 end
 ```

-## Custom allocators
+## Building composable allocators backed by zig's beam allocator

-Because zigler's allocators conform to zig's allocator interface, you can use any composed allocator
+Because zigler's beam allocators conform to zig's allocator interface, you may use use
-in the standard library or any composable allocator from an imported zig package.
+any composable allocator in the standard library or any composable allocator from an
+imported zig package, passing any one of the beam allocators into place.

 ```elixir
 ~Z"""